deephealthproject/eddl/docs/sphinx/source/installation/build-options.rst

 Backend support
 ^^^^^^^^^^^^^^^

 You can choose the hardware for which the EDDL will be compiled.
-By default it is compile for ``GPU``, and if it is not found (or CUDA), it is automatically disabled so that it can run of CPU (although a cmake message will be prompted).
+By default it is compiled for ``GPU``, and if it is not found (or CUDA), it is automatically disabled so that it can run of CPU (although a cmake message will be prompted).

 - **CPU support:** If you want to compile it for CPU, use the following cmake option: